-This program will enable students to focus studies on health-related issues and interests.
+The Associate of Science (AS) in Community Health degree program will enable students to focus studies on health-related issues and interests.
 The program's interdisciplinary emphasis will address a variety of health topics and perspectives, and will allow students to begin to develop an understanding of personal, public, and community health issues.
 The program will provide the lower division coursework to form the basis for a four-year degree in public health, community health, health education, and related degree areas.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.